Gasoline basics

 Three main grades of gasoline are sold at retail gasoline refueling stations:

-Some companies have different names for these grades of gasoline, such as unleaded (often used for regular-grade), super, or super premium, but they all indicate the octane rating, which reflects the antiknock properties of gasoline.
-Higher octane ratings result in higher prices.
-All motor gasoline sold in the U.S. is unleaded.
-Before 1996, lead was added to gasoline as a lubricant to reduce wear on engine valves.
-Leaded gasoline was completely phased out of the U.S. motor gasoline fuel system by 1996.
-Vehicle manufacturers recommend the grade of gasoline for use in each model of a vehicle.
+Some companies have different names for these grades of gasoline, such as regular, unleaded, mid-grade, medium, super, premium, or super premium, which all indicate the octane rating—the antiknock property of gasoline.
+(No grade of motor gasoline now sold in the U.S. contains lead.)
+The lowest octane rating gasoline is usually the least expensive.
+Vehicle manufacturers recommend the grade of gasoline each model of their vehicles should use.

 Uses of gasoline